introlab/opentera-webrtc-ros/opentera_webrtc_ros/README.md

 The stored labels are dependent on the `map` transform and the database needs to be cleaned if the map changes.
 A label represents a name grouped with an associated pose and a description.
 This node relies on a service provided by the `map_image_generator` package to convert the labels from image coordinates to map coordinates.
-This node can also send a label as a goal to `move_base` by its name.
+This node can also send a label as a goal to `nav2` by its name.

 #### Subscribed topics (labels_manager)